Erpix3lt/KISD-Dark-Ecology/CourseReport.md

 <br>The conceptualisation of our final project idea, as well as its technical and mechanical realisation, has resulted in a collection of code, the walker, imagery, setup tutorials, and more that can be found here: https://github.com/Erpix3lt/KISD-Dark-Ecology.
 <br><br>
 Tuesday, 05.03.2024 <br>
-*Course conducted by Prof. Dr. Lasse Scherrfig*
+*Course conducted by Prof. Dr. Lasse Scherffig*